 - Red Cross Swim - People with disabilities classes are available for individuals with developmental, cognitive and/ or physical disabilities.
 These classes focus on developing sound water safety skills.
 They are designed to follow Red Cross Swim programs and provide an opportunity for supervised water activities.

 - Red Cross Swim-Private — classes are for 1 student per instructor.
 Services will be customized to provide opportunities for candidates to participate in Red Cross programs or to improve specific stroke/skills.

-- Red Cross Swim- Semi-private — classes are for 2 students of like age and ability per Instructor.
+- Red Cross Swim- Semi-private — classes are for 2 students of like age and ability per instructor.
 Class time will be customized to provide opportunities for candidates to participate in Red Cross swim programs or to improve specific strokes or skills.
-For safety reasons and to ensure these are successful classes they are designated by age: 6-12 years; 13-17 years; 18 years and older and by swimming ability: level 1-3 (are primarily in shallow water); levels 4-10 are primarily in deep water.
+For safety reasons and to ensure these are successful classes they are designated by age: 6-12 years; 13-17 years; 18 years and older and by swimming ability: levels 1-3 are primarily in shallow water; levels 4-10 are primarily in deep water.